waggle-sensor/connectivity-LoRaWAN/README.md

 > Note: this will automatically be done in a later update to https://github.com/waggle-sensor/wes-device-labeler but must be done manually for now.

 To manually apply the `label` perform the following steps:

+> **The below steps are temporary because of how the https://github.com/waggle-sensor/wes-device-labeler works.
+The device-labeler removes any labels that aren't in the cloud manifest and also verified via a hardware availability test.** So the below steps can be used to get the gateway-bridge to run, but after a short time the gateway-bridge will be terminated by K3S due to the missing node label.

 - login to the node
   ```bash
   $ ssh waggle-dev-node-W030